Foupi/ada_air_guitar/README.md

 The `--recursive` option ensures that the submodule linked to the ADA Drivers Library (<https://github.com/AdaCore/Ada_Drivers_Library>) is cloned as well in the right place.
-Once the repository is cloned, go to the `embedded` folder:
+Once the repository is cloned, enter it:

--   `cd ada_air_guitar/embedded`
+-   `cd ada_air_guitar`

-This directory contains the code that is to be embedded on the microcontroller.
-There you can also find a Makefile.
-The `all` rule builds the `main.bin` binary, and the `flash` one flashes it on the board using `st-flash`.
-If you want the binary built and flashed at the same time, just call the `flash` rule:
+At the root of the repository, there is a Makefile, which defines an `all` rule, which creates both the binary that shall be flashed on the board and the one that shall be run from the PC ; and a `flash` rule, which flashes the embedded binary on the board.
+As the soundbox binary is not yet used, you can run the `flash` rule to both create and flash the embedded binary:

 -   `make flash`